What is the Canine Certification for Scent Detection?

 Relationship with Australian Government

-We will continue to work with the Threatened Species Office as well as individual state environment departments.
+We will continue to work with the Threatened Species Office as well as individual state environment departments who regularly use conservation detection dogs.

 Our objective is to set a benchmark of high standards for canine detection teams by which their assessment clearly demonstrates them to be highly proficient in their target odour(s).